WPI-AIM/dvrk_env/README.md

 If you find this work useful and use it in your research.
 Please use the following citation

-Agrawal, Ankur & Munawar, Adnan & Fischer, Gregory & Nycz, Christopher & Gondokaryono, Radian.
-(2019).
-An Approach to Modeling Closed-Loop Kinematic Chain Mechanisms, Applied to Simulations of the da Vinci Surgical System.
-10.12700/APH.16.8.2019.8.3.
+Gondokaryono RA, Agrawal A, Munawar A, Nycz CJ, Fischer GS, An Approach to Modeling Closed-Loop Kinematic Chain Mechanisms, applied to Simulations of the da Vinci Surgical System, Special Issue on Platforms for Robotics Research - Acta Polytechnica Hungarica, Vol 16, No 8, pp 29-48, Nov 2019